My dad’s spirit lives in moral principles.

 He said nothing to us kids as he slowly rose from the bench, turned toward the rowdies, and calmly and politely said, “Hey fellas, would you watch your language?
 I got my kids with me.”
 All the guys nodded, looking a bit ashamed and embarrassed, as if they knew exactly what they did wrong, what was expected, and why.
 (I knew that feeling, had been there many times.)

-- how I should expect to be treated
+- the standard to which I should expect and demand to be treated

 - how men should behave